JialeTomTian/site/content/notes/2025/SmallTalk.md

 ```

 Scarred by the past week's socially awkward moments, I have made a
 goal to improve on my small talk abilities.
+There are always so much to talk
-It is time to squash
+about and learn about from someone, it is time to squash
 some crickets.
 While I am talking about new year resolutions, here is a complete
 list of my new year resolutions for 2025.